elucidata/storefront/docs/style-guide.md

 Basic rules-of-thumb:

-- Use ES6-isms where applicable (destructering).
+- Use ES6-isms where applicable (destructuring).
 - Only use semicolons when absolutely necessary.
 - Line up variables under a single `var`.
 - Manually hoist all variables (prefer a single `var` per scope).